 set to 5

 .
-This returned function is stored in the variable multiply_by_5
+The resulting function is assigned to the variable multiply_by_5

 .